GovTechSG/innersource-documentation/how-to-innersource.md

 * Do parts of the project contain classified code that may not be appropriate to be shared or reused?

+?> Innersourcing a project does not require central team approval.
+The decision can be made by a project owner when hosted under a project's group.

 ## Preparing your Project for InnerSource

 ### Onboard to SHIP-HATS 2.0